 Focusing on posture and poses can help kids and tweens to learn more about their bodies and importantly, the amazing things they are capable of.
 Yoga teaches that all bodies are different, and that all are ok.

-If you’d like to introduce your little ones to kids and tweens yoga, use our easy online booking system here at Sweat Studios to book them in for their first session.
-Classes are taking place over the school holidays on Mondays 11-11:45am for children aged 4-9 and Tuesdays 5-5:45pm for tweens aged 10-13.
-Both classes are held at our Buckingham studio.
+If you’d like to introduce your little ones to kids yoga, we have classes on Thursdays 4:30-5:15pm for children aged between 4-9.
+Classes are held at our Buckingham studio.
+Click here for more details.
 Children aged of 14-16 can join our non-heated classes as long as accompanied by a parent or guardian.